RyanMoreyMTU/Research-Project/README.md

 The feature_extraction_windowed.py file is the next file that should be run. <br>
 It will extract 12 features, the mean, min, and max of each row, and then output to 2 directories. <br>
 The first directory, CSVFeatures, is the unaltered data.  <br>
 The second directory, CSVFeaturesChanged, is the altered data.
-This data is altered because it accounts for unforseen flatlines in the data that may harm the data.
+This data is altered because it accounts for unforseen flatlines in the data that may be harmful.
 The flatlines are identified via the mean_total_power column having a value much lower than the other rows. <br>

+Features Extracted:
+Curve Length <br>
+Spectral Entropy <br>
+RMS (Root Mean Squared) <br>
+Zero Crossings <br>
+Skewness <br>
+Kurtosis <br>
+Variance <br>
+Total Power <br>
+Peak Frequency of Spectrum <br>
+Hjorth Paramters (activity, mobility, complexity) <br>

+The feature extraction also uses windowing at 60 seconds per window with a 50% overlap.
+This means that the first wil be from 0-60 and the second window will be from 30-90 and so on.  <br>